Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Make no mistake about it, Texas takes its drug laws and crimes very seriously.
 Crime rates remain high in the state, and still, the prison population continues to increase.
-The rhetoric of many of the politicians of Texas calls for a “zero tolerance” attitude to be taken towards drug offenses.
+Many of the politicians of Texas call for a “zero tolerance” attitude to be taken toward drug offenses.

 In the state of Texas, the sale of marijuana could still potentially lead to a life sentence.
-To many, that may seem shocking.
+Too many, that may seem shocking.

 Types of Criminal Drugs